 What does Toggl Plan cost?

-- Free for up to 5 users and unlimited projects.
+- Free for solo users with unlimited projects.

-- Paid plans start at $9 per user per month.
-Sign up to get customization options, multi-assign tasks, recurring tasks, time tracking, and access rights.
+- Team plans start at $9 per user per month.
+Sign up for a free trial to get customization options, multi-assign tasks, recurring tasks, time tracking, and access rights.

 I have tried more project management software packages than I care to admit.
 I finally found one that works.
 (Toggl Plan has) enough detail to be useful but easy enough to use.Jendi, CEO